sagravsd/sagravsd.github.io/_posts/2025-04-28-wordtrip-ios.md

 This blog aims to identify the recovered artifacts focusing on security risks involving privacy and data collection and retention, app permissions, and legal compliance.

 The type of data collected include:
-- Personal Information (name, email address, IPs, etc.)
+- Personal Information (name, email address, IP, etc.)
 - Device Information
 - Location history and GPS data
 - System logs (app information and performance, device activity, app installs)